AmazeeLabs/linked_title/README.md

-linked_title
+Linked title
 ============

-Link entity title using a link field
+Provides a entity title formatter that allows linking to a url provided by a link field.